Generic name: methadone hydrochloride

-Following oral administration the bioavailability of methadone ranges between 36 to 100% and peak plasma concentrations are achieved between 1 to 7.5 hours.
+Following oral administration the bioavailability of methadone ranges between 36 to 100% and peak plasma concentrations are achieved between 1 and 7.5 hours.
 Dose proportionality of methadone pharmacokinetics is not known.
 However, after administration of daily oral doses ranging from 10 to 225 mg, the steady-state plasma concentrations ranged between 65 to 630 ng/mL and the peak concentrations ranged between 124 to 1255 ng/mL.
 Effect of food on the bioavailability of methadone has not been evaluated.Distribution

 Methadone is a lipophilic drug and the steady-state volume of distribution ranges between 1.0 to 8.0 L/kg.
 In plasma, methadone is predominantly bound to α1-acid glycoprotein (85% to 90%).
 Methadone is secreted in saliva, breast milk, amniotic fluid and umbilical cord plasma.Metabolism

 The elimination of methadone is mediated by extensive biotransformation, followed by renal and fecal excretion.
-Published reports indicate that after multiple dose administration the apparent plasma clearance of methadone ranged between 1.4 to 126 L/h, and the terminal half-life (T1/2) was highly variable and ranged between 8 and 59 hours in different studies.
+Published reports indicate that after multiple dose administration the apparent plasma clearance of methadone ranged between 1.4 and 126 L/h, and the terminal half-life (T1/2) was highly variable and ranged between 8 and 59 hours in different studies.
 Since methadone is lipophilic, it has been known to persist in the liver and other tissues.
 The slow release from the liver and other tissues may prolong the duration of methadone action despite low plasma concentrations.Specific Populations

 Methadone pharmacokinetics have not been extensively evaluated in patients with renal insufficiency.
 Unmetabolized methadone and its metabolites are excreted in urine to a variable degree.
 Methadone is a basic (pKa=9.2) compound and the pH of the urinary tract can alter its disposition in plasma.
 Urine acidification has been shown to increase renal elimination of methadone.
-Forced diuresis, peritoneal dialysis, hemodialysis, or charcoal hemoperfusion have not been established as beneficial for increasing the elimination of methadone or its metabolites.Hepatic Impairment
+Forced diuresis, peritoneal dialysis, hemodialysis, or charcoal hemoperfusion have not been established as beneficial for increasing the elimination of methadone or its metabolites.

-The pharmacokinetics of methadone have not been evaluated for gender specificity.Race
+The pharmacokinetics of methadone have not been evaluated for sex specificity.

-The pharmacokinetics of methadone have not been evaluated for race specificity.Geriatric
+The pharmacokinetics of methadone have not been evaluated for race specificity.

-The pharmacokinetics of methadone have not been evaluated in the geriatric population.Pediatric
+The pharmacokinetics of methadone have not been evaluated in the geriatric population.

 The pharmacokinetics of methadone have not been evaluated in the pediatric population.

-Methadone undergoes hepatic N-demethylation by cytochrome P-450 isoforms, principally CYP3A4, CYP2B6, CYP2C19, and to a lesser extent by CYP2C9 and CYP2D6.
-Coadministration of methadone with inducers of these enzymes may result in more rapid methadone metabolism, and potentially, decreased effects of methadone.
+Methadone undergoes hepatic N-demethylation by cytochrome P450 isoforms, principally CYP3A4, CYP2B6, CYP2C19, CYP2C9 and CYP2D6.
+Co-administration of methadone with inducers of these enzymes may result in more rapid methadone metabolism, and potentially, decreased effects of methadone.
 Conversely, administration with CYP inhibitors may reduce metabolism and potentiate methadone's effects.
-Pharmacokinetics of methadone may be unpredictable when coadministered with drugs that are known to both induce and inhibit CYP enzymes.
-Although antiretroviral drugs such as efavirenz, nelfinavir, nevirapine, ritonavir, lopinavir+ritonavir combination are known to inhibit some CYPs, they are shown to reduce the plasma levels of methadone, possibly due to their CYP induction activity.
-Therefore, drugs administered concomitantly with methadone should be evaluated for interaction potential; clinicians are advised to evaluate individual response to drug therapy before making a dosage adjustment.
+Pharmacokinetics of methadone may be unpredictable when co-administered with drugs that are known to both induce and inhibit CYP enzymes.
+Although antiretroviral drugs such as efavirenz, nelfinavir, nevirapine, ritonavir, lopinavir+ritonavir combination are known to inhibit some CYPs, they are shown to reduce the plasma levels of methadone, possibly due to their CYP induction activity.Cytochrome P450 Inducers

 Indications and Usage for Methadone Oral Concentrate